 However, if the rate of inflation exceeds the interest rate regime, the purchasing power of the money invested in FDs will be lost.
 Therefore, the real return on your FD will turn out to be negative.

-Considering mutual funds, then they have the potential to beat inflation and the capability to generate better returns.
-They have the ability to absorb the effect of the rise in the inflation rate, as the fixed-return instruments may be traded in secondary markets.
+Considering mutual funds, have the potential to beat inflation and the capability to generate better returns.
+They can absorb the effect of the rise in the inflation rate, as the fixed-return instruments may be traded in secondary markets

 Are FDs Taxable or not?